andreaskaempf/adventofcode2023/README.md

   flip every character on each field, to find a different reflection (ignoring the previous one).

+* **Day 14** (Go): Given a square field of 'O' (round rocks), '#' (square rocks) and '.', move all the round rocks as much as possible to the top.
+For Part 2, do this four times (once in each direction) to make a cycle, and do 10e9 cycles.
+For both, answer is the score calculated as the sum of the number of round rocks below in each column, for each row.
+Part 2 cannot be calculated using brute force, but the pattern repeats after a while, so use this to quickly determine what the pattern would look like after many iterations.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)